Problems with Noise and ASB

 The operation is aimed at tackling student-related antisocial behaviour and/or disorder along with addressing any vulnerabilities or safeguarding concerns and offering crime prevention advice.

-Operation Oak currently operates on Wednesday, Friday and Saturday nights from 22.00 – 04.00 hours.
+Operation Oak currently operates on Wednesday, Friday and Saturday nights, from 10pm to 4am.

 In the case of an Emergency you should always call 999.